pacifics/PassDao/README.md

 - Fallback function to receive Eth.

+- Update recipient: allows th contractor to update the address to withraw ethers fom the manager contract.

 - BuyToken and BuyTokenFor to buy Dao shares in case of simple public fundings without funding smart contract.

 - Set a proposal: every contractor can offer his client (the DAO) to sell products or execute services.
 The proposal contains a description, a hash of document and the amount of the proposal.